-- 4. Picnic Island.
+4. Picnic Island.
 Take a right on Interbay Blvd from S. Westshore and follow the signs to the park.
-This area provides easy access to the flats between the park and MacDill AFB.
+This area provides easy access to the flats between the park and McDill AFB.
 As you come in you can park by the boat ramp and wade the sandy shore to the south.
 Here you will find sand and grass flats that hold fish.
 The flats at the end of the park are also good.
 Look for snook just off the rocks at the end.
 On a low tide you can wade quite a ways east toward MacDill.
 Fish all the way up to the signs, but not past them.
 This is a good area for reds in the winter on low morning tides.
-The mangrove islands and creeks to on the northeast side also hold fish.
+The mangrove islands and creeks to on the north side also hold fish.
 This area is a little easier to fish from a kayak, but can be waded.
 You will blind cast on the higher tides so use attractor patterns.
-On low tides, try to sight fish.
-This is a good spot in winter on negative low tides and a north wind. - 5.
-MacDill AFB.
+On low tides try to sight fish.
+This is a good spot in winter on negative low tides and a north wind.
+Notice the old Picnic Island is the east of what we now call Picnic Island.
+Here you can find remnants of what used to be the main port in Tampa Bay before the big 1921 hurricane wiped out the port, which moved to downtown Tampa,

+5. MacDill AFB.
 This is a great area to fish, but you need access to the base (ID card or a friend).
 Once on base you can wade almost everywhere along the Bayshore road as you drive in.
 Most of the shore is sand with grass and potholes.
 As you come to the golf course, take the access road that goes straight and park on the left about 100 yards down.
-You can wade out here, soft at first, then firm, and wade to the west.
+You can wade out here, soft at first, then firm, and wade to the south.
 Numerous oyster pots along this shore will attract fish.
-Next, go the Marina and park.
+Next go the Marina and park.
 You can walk behind the boat parking lot fence toward the water and come through the mangroves.
 Wade east carefully along the shore to a creek.
 Cast into the creek for snook and trout and fish out to the south.
 It is soft here until you get out a bit and then firm.
-Fish back to the east a bit if you wish.
-Finally, go around to the west end of the beach and fish in the creek coming out of the mangroves.
-Mostly trout and snook here, but anything can cruise through, coming or going.
+Fish back to your left a bit if you wish.
+Finally, go park at the west end of the beach and fish in the creek along the mangroves.
+Mostly trout and snook here, but anything can cruise through coming or going.
 The best fishing is across the creek, out and to the west.
-On a low tide you will be 1⁄2 mile from shore after passing a series of sand bars.
-You can wade out and to the west until you see another creek coming out.
+You must swim or float across this creek or wade on a good low.
+On a negative low tide you will be 1⁄2 mile from shore passing a series of sand bars.
+You can wade to the west until you see another creek coming out.
 Do not approach this creek mouth as it is off limits due to the gun range.
 You can fish further out towards the St Pete skyline.
 This flat is so good because the base forbids boats in the 1⁄2 mile along the shore.
-It has become a real fish sanctuary and we have had multiple 20 fish days.
+It is a real fish sanctuary and we have had multiple 20 fish days.
 Sight fishing in the winter is especially good.